 - Enable USB Debugging.

-- Setup Android SDK (for adb and fastboot): Click to view guide
+- Setup Android SDK Platform-tools (for ADB and fastboot)

 - A Text Editor: Notepad++ | Vim | EditPlus